drewdeponte/git-ps-book/src/guides/request-review.md

 This verifies that at least from a Git perspective the patch is independent enough to successfully be cherry-picked on top of the upstream base.

-This however does not verify the patch is truly indendent because it doesn't address code dependencies.
+This however does not verify the patch is truly independent because it doesn't address code dependencies.
 To address this the Isolation Verification process supports the `isolate_post_checkout` hook.
 This is a hook that if present gets executed after cherry-picking the patch into the temporary branch and checking